Project underpass sets the speed limit along Bendigo’s newest arty trail.

 Patrick works as a designer at a creative agency in Bendigo, usually working within the creative limitations of brands; projects like this offer an opportunity to operate in a different creative capacity.

-FEATURING: Will Hearne, Nacho and Toli
+ALSO FEATURING: Will Hearne, Nacho and Toli

 Will Hearnes involvement can be seen on the wing of Williamson Street (pictured above).
 Existing artworks by Nacho (emerging hand mural) and Toli (drain pipe character) remain on the walls from the Project Underpass pilot program supported by Bendigo City in 2015.